wu814/XRPL_Commons_Paris_Application/README.md

 **YONA** is a payment orchestration layer for virtual (crypto, digital) asset service providers (VASPs) and KYC verified self-hosted wallets.

-> **Note:** We are not a money-transmitter, bank, custodian, or wallet-service provider.
+> **Note:** We are not a money-transmitter, bank, custodian, or wallet provider.
 Instead, we offer a universal medium for users of varying wallet types and providers to connect for low-cost, compliant virtual asset transfers.

 This repo has been shortened for the application to provide a simple overview of the systems architecture and non-proprietary logic.